Deciding on a particular law course to study can be a nightmare.

 If you are not yet in possession of secretarial skills or experience, then you need a course covering typing skills, word processing, audio transcription and in particular Legal Document Production and Legal Audio Transcription, office practice plus legal subjects.
 Such courses are expected to last at least a year.

 As a Legal Secretary, you will work in a more administrative role providing word processing within the secretarial department.
 Such roles can be performed as a temporary (Temp), or as a permanent employee.
 Being a Temp requires more far-reaching abilities as you may be asked to work within a number of different legal departments.
 Many Legal Secretaries work as in-house Temps which can be more secure than working for outside agencies.

 Another route can be as a Freelance Legal Secretary.
-You will be working as Self Employed, offering your services directly to Law Firms throughout your locality.
-To be successful as a Freelancer, your skills and legal experience must be impeccable.
+You will be working as Self Employed, or a Temp offering your services directly to Law Firms throughout your locality.
+To be successful as a Freelancer or Temp, your skills and legal experience must be impeccable.
 Not to mention your command of the English Language.

 If you need to brush up on your Typing Skills or check your Typing Speed, you can do this at: www.typeonline.co.uk

 There are training providers which refer to themselves as Membership bodies and as such membership to any such association or institution is voluntary.